CROSS-NLP/CROSS-NLP-REST-API/README.md

 java -jar CROSS-NLP-REST-API.jar
 ```

 #### Docker

+Currently deployment requires the jar to be built sucessfully first following the instruction above.
+To build the docker image follow the instructions below.

 **1.** Whilst inside the `cross-nlp-rest-api` directory, Run the following command to build a image